abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

 This constraints ensure that we place 4 queens on the chessboard.
 In general, constraints only permit possible combinations of values of variables corresponding to real solutions [#model_more_complicated_than_that]_.

+..  [#model_more_complicated_than_that]

+    ..  only:: html

+        Things are a little bit more complex than that but let's keep it simple for the moment.
+See the subsection :ref:`problems_instances_solutions` for more.

+    ..  raw:: latex

+        Things are a little bit more complex than that but let's keep it simple for the moment.
+        See subsection~\ref{manual/introduction/theory:problems-instances-solutions} for more.

 ..  only:: html

     In the next section, we will see how the or-tools' CP solver tries to solve this problem.
 More precisely,